dotnet/AspNetCore.Docs/aspnetcore/security/blazor/webassembly/azure-active-directory-groups-and-roles.md

 The single `groups` claim sent by AAD presents the user's groups and roles as Object IDs (GUIDs) in a JSON array.
 The app must convert the JSON array of groups and roles into individual `group` claims that the app can build [policies](xref:security/authorization/policies) against.

-Extend `RemoteUserAccount` to include array properties for groups and roles.
+Extend <xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication.RemoteUserAccount> to include array properties for groups and roles.

 *CustomUserAccount.cs*: